Indiana University Bloomington: Fine Arts Library

-IU's first Fine Arts Library was established in the late 1930s as part of the Departmental office on the second floor, east wing of the University Library which was then in Franklin Hall.
-In 1941, two important events occurred: art historian Henry Radford Hope became chairman of the Fine Arts Department in the Fall and the Fine Arts Center was created by remodeling Mitchell Hall Annex.
-The Fine Arts Library moved into IU Art Museum designed by I.M.
+IU's first Fine Arts Library was established in the late 1930s as part of the departmental office on the second floor of the east wing of the University Library, which was then in Franklin Hall.
+In 1941, art historian Henry Radford Hope became chairman of the Fine Arts Department, and the Fine Arts Center was created by remodeling Mitchell Hall Annex.
+The Fine Arts Library moved into the IU Art Museum designed by I.M.
 Pei in August 1981.
-This location was closed for renovations to the museum in spring 2017.
-Most fine arts materials are currently located on the 9th floor of the Herman B Wells Library with the remaining items being located towards the back of the 10th floor.
+This location was closed for renovations to the museum in the spring of 2017.

 William and Gayle Cook Music Library

-The William and Gayle Cook Music Library, recognized as one of the largest academic music libraries in the world, serves the Jacobs School of Music and the Bloomington Campus of Indiana University.
+The William and Gayle Cook Music Library serves the Jacobs School of Music and the Bloomington Campus of Indiana University.
 It occupies a four-floor, 55,000 square-foot facility in a wing of the Bess Meshulam Simon Music Library and Recital Center, dedicated in November 1995.
 The collection comprises over 700,000 cataloged items on 56,733 linear feet of shelves.

 The Cook Music Library holds many special collections, including audio and print collections.
-One notable collection contains items from Leonard Bernstein's compositional studio, including items such as clothing, furniture, recordings, books, and awards.
+One notable collection contains items from Leonard Bernstein's compositional studio, including clothing, furniture, recordings, books, and awards.

 Residence hall libraries

 Residence hall library programs began in the 1930s at Harvard University.
 By 1978, there were twenty-one institutions with residential library systems.
 Today, Indiana University has only one of two residential library programs that still operates.
-Additionally, Indiana University has continued to expand its residential library system, adding the most recent branch in 2017.
 As of 2018 there were fourteen library branches: Briscoe, Campus View Apartments, Collins LLC, Eigenmann, Forest, Foster, McNutt, Read, Spruce, Teter, Union Street Center, Wells Quad, Wilkie, and Wright.
-The libraries are open daily while classes are in session.
-Previously, half of the branches offered only DVDs and CDs.
-In 2018, the decision was made to have all library branches offer books in addition to movies and games.
-The libraries hire graduate students in Indiana University's Master of Library Science program to act as center supervisors, who lead a staff of seven student assistants in staffing the libraries each evening.
-New material is added to the libraries each week, and any student or staff member of Indiana University can check out material using their Crimson Card.